Maclovi/tgloader/README.md

 ```
 ### Authorization

 After starting the bot, first of all you need to log in.
-The bot will ask you to log in for YouTube and then for the Telegram client.
+The program will ask you to log in for YouTube and then for the Telegram client.
 ### Commands

 - **/start** - Display a welcome message and usage instructions.